kyle-hansen719/493-low-fidelity-prototype/README.md

 Used [Male and Female Models](https://www.cgtrader.com/free-3d-models/character/anatomy/realistic-white-male-and-female-low-poly) from here for the overview models

-Used this [Skeleton](https://www.cgtrader.com/free-3d-models/character/anatomy/esqueleto-mesh-skeleton-mesh-low-poly) for the male and female skeleton models
+Used [Skeleton](https://www.cgtrader.com/free-3d-models/character/anatomy/esqueleto-mesh-skeleton-mesh-low-poly) from here for the male and female skeleton models